 LE Audio offers benefits such as improved sound quality and reduced battery consumption.

 Rexton hearing aids may be discoverable by some third-party devices because they use Bluetooth Low Energy for app control, which these devices might detect.
-However, audio will not stream unless the device supports one of the specific protocols Rexton hearing aids use for audio transmission: MFi (Made for iPhone), ASHA (Audio Streaming for Hearing Aids), or LE Audio (only supported by some models).
+However, audio will not stream unless the device supports one of the specific protocols Rexton hearing aids use for audio transmission: MFi (Made for iPhone), ASHA (Audio Streaming for Hearing Aids), or LE Audio (only supported by some hearing aid models).

 Bluetooth-enabled Rexton hearing aids with the correct firmware may also pair with select Apple computers that support the MFi protocol.
 For more information on compatible macOS devices, check Apple’s support documentation.